The Art, Society & Publics MFA challenges and extends students' perception of their work in the context of contemporary art, culture and society.

-The MFA Art, Society & Publics course explores through students’ individual interests, taught content and projects with partner organisations the relationships between art, society and publics.
-It supports students to experiment with and understand the different contexts and sites where art unfolds.
-Art production, thinking through art and art’s place in the world are investigated through exposure to the intersection between established arenas such as the museum and gallery and non-art sites and platforms.
+On the MFA Art, Society & Publics programme tutors work with students to develop their individual art practices.
+A rich and dynamic range of taught content is delivered through events and projects with partner organisations.
+The key focus of the programme is on the inter-relationships between art (production and the artist’s role), society (current societal issues) and publics (diverse audiences).
+Students are challenged to investigate, understand and experiment with the multiple contexts and sites where art unfolds.
+Thinking through art and art’s place in the world are tested through exposure to the intersection between established arenas such as the museum and gallery and non-art sites and platforms.

-A central aim of the course is to foster subjective artistic concerns by deepening students’ individual art practice, research interests and professional knowledge.
-Students are taught how to develop and sustain an art practice.
+A central aim of the programme is to identify and nurture individual artistic practices by deepening students’ individual approaches and methods, research interests and professional experience.
+Students are taught how to develop and sustain an art practice, with consideration of relevant economies.

-By providing the skills to function in academia students are additionally enabled to identify a potential long-term academic context for their practice.
+By providing the skills to function in academia, the programme equips interested students to identify a potential long-term academic context for their practice.
 For those interested in working in the two distinct areas of art world and academia, each with its own values, students are helped to develop PhD study proposals.

-The course is practice-led and is directed by the artist Tracy Mackenna (SCOT/IT) who teaches alongside collaborative partner Edwin Janssen (NL).
-The course focus is guided by the key areas in their internationally active art practice: art making, artistic research, presentation, art writing, collaboration, engagement, exchange, education and reflection.
-Tracy and Edwin are highly committed to the value of art education in society, and carefully selected complementary staff enriches the course with bespoke content.
+The programme is practice-led and is directed by the artist Tracy Mackenna (Scot/It) who teaches alongside collaborative partner Edwin Janssen (NL).
+The programme focus is guided by the key areas in their internationally active art practice: art making, artistic research, presentation, (art)writing, collaboration, engagement, exchange, education and reflection.
+Tracy and Edwin are highly committed to the value of art education in society, and carefully selected complementary staff enriches the programme with bespoke content.

 You will be stimulated to develop a highly ambitious and informed art practice by engaging both individually and through collaborative opportunities.
-We believe that students learn most from their peers, guided by a well-structured, content-rich course that is led by committed teachers.
+We believe that students learn most from their peers, guided by a well-structured, content-rich programme that is led by committed teachers.
 Practice and research-based work is supported through events such as (interdisciplinary) seminars with internationally active DJCAD staff and visiting artists and speakers.
-Professional skills such as presentation of practical and theoretical work are developed through situations and opportunities that focus on engagement and building professional relationships.
-Optional specialist masterclasses on performance, sound and lighting are some of the elective activities that bring undergraduate and Masters students together for short, intense working periods.
+Professional skills such as presentation of practical and theoretical work are developed continuously through situations and opportunities that focus on engagement and building professional relationships.
+Optional specialist masterclasses on performance, sound and editing are some of the elective activities that bring undergraduate and Masters students together for short, intense working periods with focussed outcomes.

 Develop an ambitious, informed art practice by engaging in studio-based practice and research-based work.
 Take part in seminars with visiting artists, curators, writers and speakers.
 You'll get opportunities and take modules that focus on making, engagement and building professional relationships.
 This will develop your production, presenting, communicating and debating skills for practical and/or theoretical work.